EddieChoCho/tech_notes/Java/HowDoesSpringDistributedLockWork.md

-# How does Spring Distributed Lock work?
-Exploring source code of RedisLockRegistry and RedisSpinLock
+# How Does Spring Distributed Lock Work?
+Exploring Source Code of RedisLockRegistry and RedisSpinLock

 In this article, we embark on a journey to unravel the intricate mechanisms of Spring Distributed Lock using Redis.